ridhamz/ridhamz/README.md

  ### Hey there 👋

-I am Ridha Mezrigui a Software Engineer passionate and highly familiar with JavaScript technologies, and Cloud engineering.
+Software Engineer passionate and highly familiar with JavaScript technologies, and Cloud engineering.

 ### 📒 My technical blogs